 Transporting hazardous materials adds a layer of complexity to the trucking job.
 The cargo could harm people, animals, or the environment.
-However, by exercising caution, understanding the materials, using fleet management tools, hazmat trucking can be a rewarding field to be in.
+However, by exercising caution, understanding the materials, and using fleet management tools, hazmat trucking can be a rewarding field to be in.
 Fleet managers need to know all about managing the risks.
 This guide can help.

 What is hazmat trucking?